Cross section of the medulla oblangata

 There are no significant changes in the arrangement of tracts and nuclei at this level.
 One noteworthy point, however, is that the posterior cochlear nucleus can be observed posterior to the inferior cerebellar peduncle.

-Clinical vignettes regarding vascular lesions of the medulla was introduced in the previous article.
+Clinical vignettes regarding vascular lesions of the medulla was introduced in a different article.
 The pathophysiology behind the symptoms will be discussed further.
-As was discussed in the first article of this series, vascular insults to the medulla can give rise to the condition known as Lateral Medullary Syndrome of Wallenberg.
+Vascular insults to the medulla can give rise to the condition known as Lateral Medullary Syndrome of Wallenberg.
 In this case, obstruction of the vertebral artery or the posterior inferior cerebellar artery (PICA) (which supplies the dorsolateral part of the medulla) results in several symptoms, including:

 - Nystagmus (random eye movement), vomiting, nausea, and vertigo (dizziness)

 - Insensitivity of pain and temperature of the ipsilateral face